Indigenous Hope Homes

 Indigenous Hope Homes works with youth to:

-- Explore housing options including independent living, shared accommodation, supportive roommates, and community housing
+- Access housing options including independent living, shared accommodation, supportive roommates, and community housing

-- Incorporates cultural learning and spiritual engagement through traditional ceremony and cultural activity with community-based life skills
+- Engage in cultural learning and spirituality through traditional ceremony and cultural activity combined with community-based life skills

-- Work towards their educational and employment goals
+- Move towards their educational and employment goals

-- Increase connection and natural supports through ceremony, community and traditional activities
+- Strengthen relationships with friends and family through ceremony, community and traditional activities

 Indigenous Hope Homes is funded by Calgary Homeless Foundation.

-For more information about the Hope Homes Program and Rapid Rehousing, please email:
+For more information about the Indigenous Hope Homes Program, please email:

 To determine eligibility, a youth must complete an assessment through the Safe Communities Opportunity and Resource Centre (SORCe).